ElFalch/seabird-survey-simulator/README.md

 ## All Pages

-Navbar: The navbar provides links to the index and game pages of the site and has the Seabird Survey Simulator logo in its brand.
+Navbar: The Bootstrap navbar contains links to the index and game pages of the site and has the Seabird Survey Simulator logo in its brand.
 The navbar links collapse down to a burger icon with a dropdown menu on smaller decies.

 ## Home Page